-I am embarrassed to admit that, eight years and countless drafts into writing my first novel, I have finally come to truly understand a piece of writing advice I have heard so many times I can’t even count: Make your characters want something.
+I am embarrassed to admit that, eight years and countless drafts into writing my first novel, I finally came to truly understand a piece of writing advice I had heard countless times: Make your characters want something.

-Seriously?
-I’m just learning this?
-I have to admit it’s true, but I also feel the need to explain that for years I thought I WAS making my main character want something.
+Seriously, I thought?
+I’m just learning this, after all this time?
+But in my own defense, I feel the need to explain that for years I thought I WAS making my main character want something.
 She wanted to NOT be her mom.
-I worked with that for years, and only just realized why it doesn’t work.
+Turns out, that’s not enough.

 What I’ve come to understand is that not wanting something actually leaves a vacuum, giving a character little to motivate them.
 Likewise, it gives the reader nothing to root for, nothing to care about as they embark on the story with that character.
 There is no story in not wanting something.